Saturday, December 14, 2024

 Samh 9.03.1342

-The trip to Thelxinoe V-1398, Samh’s second largest moon, had been very productive.
-Not only had Geodor De Montfort, Viscount of La Soutain, gathered the information the Count of Anorraq had requested, he also was able to pull off a rather uneventful vacation with his half-sister, Lira.
-Allowing her freedoms while preventing her from interacting with unscreened men had been extremely stressful these last four years while he juggled two jobs.
-This excursion had been three months of relaxation because the single men and the chances for one-on-one interaction with them had been rare occurrences due to the expense of the trip and the more mundane tours and recreation available.
+The trip to Thelxinoe V-1398, Samh’s second-largest moon, had been very productive.
+Not only had Geodor De Montfort, Viscount of La Soutain, gathered the information the Count of Anorraq had requested, but he also had been able to pull off a rather uneventful vacation with his young half-sister, Lira.
+Allowing her freedom while preventing her from interacting with unscreened men had been exceptionally stressful these last four years, especially while he juggled two full-time jobs.
+This excursion had been three months of relaxation for him because the single men and the chances for one-on-one interaction with them had been rare occurrences.
+The expense of the trip and the more mundane tours and recreation available on the moon were not the adventure most young men sought.

-He travelled light and was already packed for their return home on the shuttle, today.
-So, he had decided to hang out at the lounge and see if any of the gossip going around about the Xiepvuians was worth listening to.
+He traveled light and had already packed for their return home on the shuttle today.
+So, he decided to hang out at the lounge and see if any of the gossip about the Xiepvuians was noteworthy.

 “Warning: Tourist emergency near Bay 5.
 All emergency personnel quickly proceed to Bay 5.”

 Geodor stood and looked out the window.
 His eyes widened as he saw a person in a spacesuit slowly floating away from the moon into space.
-He knew Bay 5 was close, so the doctor in him kicked in and ran toward the emergency.
+He knew Bay 5 was close.
+The doctor in him kicked in, and he ran toward the emergency.

-When he arrived, he was shocked to see about ten emergency personnel standing around.
+When he arrived, he was shocked to see about ten emergency personnel standing around casually.

 “I’m a doctor.
 How can I help?”